Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

-A first observation from Koebe's $1/4$ theorem is that we only need to look at the portion of $Y$ from the time it first enters $C_1$ until it first enters $C_0$.
-Let $\cY$ denote this set.
-The main idea of the proof will be to show that that this portion of the loop erased walk can be generated by erasing loops from a small number of elementary pieces of random walk.
+We now prove \cref{lem:tail_winding3} which immediately implies \cref{prop:tail_winding2}.
+The main idea of the proof of \cref{lem:tail_winding3} will be to show that this portion of the loop erased walk can be generated by erasing loops from a small number of elementary pieces of random walk.
 Then \cref{lem:cond_winding} will show that each piece does not contribute too much to the winding.

 To control the number of pieces, we will use two elements.
 First conditionally on $\cS$ we will argue that we only need to look at the last few visits of the simple random walk to any circle because everything else was erased by a loop.
 Secondly we will show that the sequence $\cS$ is not too badly behaved even when we are looking close to the last visit to $C_0$.
 Note that this is non trivial because the last visit to $C_0$ is very far from being a stopping time.
 We now proceed to the actual proof, writing each of these steps as lemmas.